...to the department of French Studies where French has been taught since 1853.

 Why study French?

-Studying French (or any foreign language, for that matter) helps you to understand how language works and to develop a range of communicative, organizational, critical and creative skills that are transferable to other areas.
-Knowing another language opens up a whole new world of cultural experiences, and by doing so fosters cross-cultural understanding.
+Studying French (or any foreign language) helps you to understand how language works and to develop valuable communicative, organizational, critical and creative skills that are transferable to other areas.
+Knowing another language opens up a whole new world of cultural experiences and fosters cross-cultural understanding.

-Former students have become diplomats, interpreters, translators, aid workers, festival and event managers, teachers, television presenters, lawyers, journalists, and publicists.
+Former French Studies students have become diplomats, interpreters, translators, aid workers, event managers, teachers, television presenters, lawyers, journalists, and publicists.
 In all these jobs, the ability to read and speak French and to understand the culture has been an advantage.

-We aim to give you as wide an experience as possible of different aspects of French Studies.
-While you develop fluency in the language you will increase your understanding of the Francophone culture and its people.
+This is how the French Studies program works – helping you develop fluency in the language while increasing your understanding of the Francophone culture and its people.